ParthMunjalJoshi/AdversarialTransferabilityResearch/README.md

 python entanglement_experiment_homogenous.py
 ```

+To modify configurations related to different aspects of the pipeline you may access :
+  * lib/expt_config.json

 ## Expected Outcomes
 The project aims to provide insights into:
   * The degree of adversarial transferability between classical and hybrid quantum-classical CNNs.